 CivicSolar was founded in 2009 when co-founder Michael Goldberg decided to install a small 1.3kW PV system on his home in Laguna Beach, California.
 The project had its pluses and minuses, as most do.
 The biggest issue with the installation was the lack of communication and logistical challenges with his distribution partner.
 That’s when he decided to take matters into his own hands and found CivicSolar on the simple premise of great customer service, responsiveness, and efficiency.
 Those same service-oriented core values form the foundation of the company’s culture today.

 CivicSolar now serves over 3,000 solar contractor customers throughout the United States, Caribbean, and Latin America.
 The company supplies and supports a wide range of projects in the residential, commercial & industrial, and small utility space.
-Their contractors’ project portfolio has a lot of diversity, including on/off grid projects, hybrid systems, and a fast growing list of large solar + storage installations.
+Their contractors’ project portfolio has a lot of diversity, including on/off-grid projects, hybrid systems, and a fast-growing list of large solar + storage installations.
 This includes a 1.5 MWh hybrid solar microgrid in Panama, and a solar-diesel hybrid system on a movie theater in St. Croix that included over 400 kWh of energy storage.
-The project was completed in September, just days before the destruction of Hurricane Irma, that damaged the rooftop panels.
+The project was completed in September, just days before the destruction of Hurricane Irma, which damaged the rooftop panels.

 Utilizing Energy Toolbase